All posts

 Once you've chosen a replacement and completed a successful pilot, plan your rollout:

-- Communication: Explain why the migration is happening (Microsoft is deprecating COM add-ins, not a Salesforce whim), what's changing, and where to get help.
+• Communication: Explain why the migration is happening (Salesforce is ending support for the product's legacy IE11 dependency, not acting on a whim), what's changing, and where to get help.
 Don't just announce—educate.

 Step 4: Train Your Team